On a Spectrum-level Splitting of the $BP \langle 2 \rangle$-Cooperations Algebra: Constructing a square of spectral sequences

 In \cref{sec:3.5.1}, we will produce a splitting

 such that $S_{i}$ is a free $E(Q_{j}, Q_{h})$-module and and $R_{i}$ has no free summands, for each permutation $(i,j,h)$ of $\{0,1,2\}$ (\cref{split:Ri}).
 It follows quickly that $Ext_{E(Q_{j}, Q_{h})}(\F_{p}, S_{i})$ is concentrated in even $t-s$ degree.
 This reduces the problem to showing that $Ext_{E(Q_{j}, Q_{h})}(\F_{p}, R_{i})$ is also concentrated in even degrees.
 In \cref{sec:classification}, we will recall Adams-Priddy's usage of Margolis homology to classify invertible modules over an exterior algebra on two generators.
 In \cref{sec:ext:inv}, we will recall Adams-Priddy's computation of the Ext groups of these invertible modules.
-In \cref{sec:marg:BP2}, we will apply the results of \cref{sec:classification} and \cref{sec:ext:inv} to show that $Ext_{E(Q_{j}, Q_{h})}(\F_{p}, R_{i})$ is indeed concentrated in even $t-s$ degrees.
+Next we will analyze the Margolis homology of particular submodules of $H_{*}BP\2$: in \cref{sec:marg:BP2:odd}, we will handle the odd-primary case, and in \cref{sec:marg:BP2:even}, we will present the analogous results at the prime $2$.
+These computations will allow us to decompose $H_{*}BP\2$ in terms of invertible modules.
+In \cref{sec:ext:analysis}, we will combine the results of \cref{sec:classification} and \cref{sec:ext:inv} with our computations from \cref{sec:marg:BP2:odd} and \cref{sec:marg:BP2:even} to show that $Ext_{E(Q_{j}, Q_{h})}(\F_{p}, R_{i})$ is indeed concentrated in even $t-s$ degrees.
 In \cref{sec:nhe}, we will combine these computations with \cref{bss:torsion} to conclude that there are no hidden extensions in the Adams spectral sequence converging to $BP\2_{*}BP\2$, as well as the one converging to $BP\2_{*}l_{k}$ for all $k \in \N$.

-\subsubsection{Decomposing $\overline{H_{*}C}$}
+\subsubsection{Decomposing $H_{*}^{BP\2}C$}

 We start by recalling the notion of length.